Celebrate Cuba with Professor and Musician Freddy Vilches

 - Late night Jazz, dancing under the stars, and plenty of opportunities for exploration and discovery.

-April 21 at private bed & breakfasts in Viñales Valley.
+Private bed & breakfasts in Viñales Valley.

 Learn More about Freddy.